dylanleon93/SQL/README.md

 # Dylan Leon's SQL Portfolio

 ## Welcome!
-There are some examples of SQL I've written and it's explanation here.
+There are some examples of SQL I've written to create tables and query databases.